henrik42/extended-lisp-reader/README.md

 # extended-lisp-reader

-Extend the Clojure LispReader with non-Lisp-ish embeded language forms.
+Extend the Clojure LispReader with non-Lisp-ish embedded language forms.

 **WARNING!
 Do this at home -- ONLY!**